acalio/Decompositions/README.md

 [A. Caliò, A. Tagarelli, F. Bonchi (2020).
 Cores matter?
 An analysis of graph decomposition effects on influence maximization problem.
 In Procs. of the 12th ACM Web Science Conference (WebSci-2020), July 6th - July 10th, 2020,  Southampton, UK](https://doi.org/10.1145/3394231.3397908).

+Please cite the above paper in any research publication you may produce using this code or data/analysis derived from it.

 ## Abstract